-Let's start with a few tips on how to select the right KPIs for your gap analysis, then go into some examples:
+Here are a few tips on how to select the right KPIs for your gap analysis:

-- Choose KPIs you already have a baseline for, so that the gap you need to bridge can be easily measured.
+- Choose KPIs you already have a baseline for, so that the gap can be easily measured

-- Make sure you apply both leading and lagging KPIs to achieve a complete set of measures for each of your focus areas.
+- Apply both leading and lagging KPIs to achieve a complete set of measures for each focus area

 (current state: <10% of developer resources are on creating new features)

 2. Lagging KPI: Achieve an 'Innovation' score of over 80% on at least one customer review website.

 (current state: Our 'Innovation' score on g2crowd.com is less than 60%)